Skip to content

 My Saddle bag

-Under seat mini saddle bag is used to keep inner tubes separated, to avoid damage from other tools.
-This also makes the tubes easier to find 😄
+A mini saddle bag is useful to keep inner tubes separated from other tools to avoid potential damage and makes tubes are easier to find 😄

-• 4 x TPU specific patches (came with tubes)
+• 4 TPU specific patches (came with RiderNow tubes)

-• 1 x RideNow Bicycle Tyre Lever – fancy tyre levers to help fit very stubborn tyres
+• 1 RideNow Bicycle Tyre Lever – fancy tyre lever to help fit very stubborn tyres

-• 2 x normal tyre lever (as a back up of the fancy ones – maybe superfluous)
+• 2 Standard tyre lever (as a back up of the fancy ones – maybe superfluous)

-• 2 x Disc break piston wedges (keep disk breaks open when the wheel is off)
+• 2 Disc break piston wedges (keep disk brake pads open when the wheel is off)

 My Top Bag

-• 1 x Coospo X1 Mini Electric pump with extension pipe (creates a tight seal)
+• Coospo X1 Mini Electric pump with extension pipe (creates a tight seal)

-• 1 x Hand pump (when electric pump runs out of battery)
+• Hand pump (when electric pump runs out of battery)

-• 1 x Rear derailleur hanger, specific to my bicycle frame (highly recommended for long distance riding, multi-day trips)
+• Rear derailleur hanger, specific to my bicycle frame (highly recommended for long distance riding, multi-day trips)

-• 1 x Mini Allen key ratchet set (removing thru-axels, adjusting handlebars, seat post, saddle, etc.)
+• Mini Allen key ratchet set (removing thru-axels, adjusting handlebars, seat post, saddle, etc.)

 Combine hand & electric pump when repairing punctures